skyfielders/python-skyfield/skyfield/documentation/positions.rst

   In essence, the ICRS = ICRF + BCRS.

 Instead of using an acronym,
-Skyfield uses a full word and gives the class name :class:`Barycentric` to coordinates expressed in the ICRS.
+Skyfield uses the class name :class:`Barycentric` for coordinates expressed in the ICRS.
 You can view the raw *x*, *y*, and *z* coordinates by asking Skyfield for their :attr:`~Barycentric.position` attribute: